 If WELL technical staff finds that files or processes belonging to a member pose a threat to the proper technical operation of the system or to the security of other members, The WELL reserves the right to delete those files or to stop those processes.

 If WELL technical staff suspects an account is being used by someone who is not the authorized account holder, The WELL may temporarily (or permanently if necessary) disable that account in order to preserve system security.
 In all such cases, The WELL will contact the member as soon as feasible.

 The WELL reserves the right to refuse service to anyone and to cancel an account at any time.

 The WELL is provided “as is” without warranty of any kind.
 The WELL will not be liable for incidental or consequential damages at all or for other damages beyond the normal base membership fee for one calendar quarter.

-The WELL may assign and delegate its rights and obligations to any successor to all or part of its business or assets.
+The WELL reserves the right to change the terms of this Agreement at any time and without advance notice.
+Any such changes will be made to this document and be available at this location.
+To ensure business and service continuity, The WELL may assign and delegate its rights and obligations to any successor to all or part of its business or assets.

-This agreement supersedes all other agreements or understandings regarding this subject matter, and is governed by the internal laws of the United States and California.
+This Agreement supersedes all other Agreements or understandings regarding this subject matter, and is governed by the internal laws of the United States and California.

 Current Agreement posted 2023-06-29.